-Mr. Olabode Mubasheer Agusto obtained a Bachelor's degree in Accounting from the University of Lagos in 1977.
-Mr Agusto became an Associate of the Institute of Chartered Accountants of Nigeria in 1981 and a Fellow of the same association in 1991.
-He has over 35 years' work experience in various organisations including UTC Motors Limited, PricewaterhouseCoopers and Nigeria International Bank Limited (now Citibank Nigeria Limited).
+Mr Olabode Mubasheer Agusto holds a Bachelor's degree in Accounting from the University of Lagos (1977).
+Mr Agusto became an Associate of the Institute of Chartered Accountants of Nigeria in 1981 and was the recipient of a fellowship from the same association in 1991.
+He has over 30 years' experience in various organisations including UTC Motors Limited, PricewaterhouseCoopers and Nigeria International Bank Limited (now Citibank Nigeria Limited).
 He is the founder of Agusto & Co.
-Limited, which is the first credit rating agency licensed by the Securities and Exchange Commission in Nigeria.

-In 2003, President Obasanjo appointed him as his Director-General/Adviser (Budget Matters) and a member of his Economic Team during his second term in office (2003-2007).
-He also held various public positions during this period including non-Executive Director, National Pension Commission (2005 to 2007), Member, Central Bank of Nigeria Monetary Policy Committee (2006 to 2007).

-Mr Agusto was a non-Executive Director of Shell Nigeria Closed Pension Fund from 2009 to 2013.
-Currently, he serves as a non-executive director on the board of Agusto & Co.
-Limited and as the Pro-Chancellor and Chairman of the Governing Council of Lagos State University.
+Limited, which is the first credit rating agency registered by the SEC in Nigeria.
+He also held various public positions including Director, National Pension Commission (2005 to 2007), Member, Central Bank of Nigeria Monetary Policy Committee (2006 to 2007) and Director-General, Budget Office of the Federation (2003 to 2007).
+He serves as a non-executive director on the board of Agusto & Co.
+Limited and is a Shell Nigeria Closed Pension Fund Administrator.
 Mr Agusto is a recipient of the national honour of Member of the Order of the Federal Republic.
-He is also an independent researcher and consultant.
-His research interests cover the economics, politics and banking of the key countries in sub-Saharan Africa.

-Mr. Agusto joined the Board of Guaranty Trust Bank plc in April 2010 and became member of the Board Remuneration Committee in April 2012 and its chairman in January 2014 till date.
+Mr Agusto joined the Board of Guaranty Trust Bank plc in April 2010 and became member of the Board Remuneration Committee in April 2012 and its chairman in January 2014 till date.
 He is a member of the Board Credit Committee (July 2010 till date), member of the Board Audit Committee (October 2014 till date) and member and Board representative on the Statutory Audit Committee of the Bank (July 2010 till date)